One of the most important, and yet potentially frustrating, tasks that is required to allow any

 Avoiding “No rule to make target …” Errors

 This one is a little trickier.
 However, it turns out we can convince

 make to not fail merely by mentioning the file explicitly as a target in the makefile.
 If a target exists, but has no commands (either implicit or explicit) or prerequisites, then make simply always considers it up-to-date.
 That’s the normal case, and it behaves as we’d expect.

 In the case where the above error occurs, the target

 doesn’t exist.
 According to the GNU

-If a rule has no prerequisites or commands, and the target of the rule is a nonexistent file, then `make’ imagines this target to have been updated whenever its rule is run.
-This implies that all targets depending on this one will always have their commands run.
+If a rule has no prerequisites or recipe, and the target of the rule is a nonexistent file, then `make’ imagines this target to have been updated whenever its rule is run.
+This implies that all targets depending on this one will always have their recipes run.

 Perfect.
 It ensures

 make won’t throw an error since it knows how to handle that non-existent file, and it ensures that any file depending on that target is rebuilt, which is exactly what we want.